ccreimondo/ccreimondo.github.io/_posts/2014-12-3-data-structures.md

 ---

 ## Primitive Variables
-Single variabel & pointer.
+Single variable & pointer.

 ## Arrays
-A list of a fixed length.
+A list with a fixed length.

 ### Advantages
 - A perfect data structure to hold the individual values.